 - 17″x24″ -Medium

 This wool mat retains heat properly and will keep your fabric stable while ironing to minimize stretching.
-Thus provides a smooth quilting experience.
+This provides a smooth quilting experience.

 Even you can use this mat for projects where yarn and embroidery can be pinned into the wool for easy blocking.
 This wool mat is best for small projects and beginner quilters.

-Some users reported that it isn’t a 100% wool and leaving gunk in the soleplate while ironing the wool in the cotton temperature settings.
+Some users reported that it isn’t 100% wool and left gunk in the soleplate while ironing the wool in the cotton temperature settings.